skarlekar/WorldHappinessReport/README.md

 ### Output

--   World Happiness Report - Charts
+-   World Happiness Report - Charts.
 	The generated report plots various happiness categories as a stacked bar chart and overlays the corresponding nation's GDP on top of it.
 It further allows, isolating a happiness dimension by double-clicking on it as the following animation shows.

 ![World Happiness Report Output](https://github.com/skarlekar/WorldHappinessReport/blob/master/images/WorldHappinessReport_Animated.gif)